-IT IS HEREBY ORDERED that the Bank, its officers, agents, servants and employees immediately cease and desist and the Bank ensure that its Service Providers or other agents immediately cease and desist from engaging in unsafe or unsound banking practices and violations of law and/or regulations, as more fully set forth in the Compliance ROE, and it is further ordered that the Bank take affirmative actions as of the date of issuance of the Joint Orders ("Effective Date"), unless otherwise specified, as follows:
+IT IS HEREBY ORDERED that the Bank, its officers, agents, servants and employees immediately cease and desist and the Bank ensure that its Service Providers or other agents immediately cease and desist from engaging violations of law and/or regulations, as more fully set forth in the Supervisory Letter, and it is further ordered that the Bank take affirmative actions as of the date of issuance of the Orders ("Effective Date"), unless otherwise specified, as follows:

-1. The Bank shall correct all violations of law, as more fully set forth in the Compliance ROE and as described below, and shall implement procedures to prevent their recurrence.
-The Bank's actions as required by this paragraph shall be satisfactory to the Regional Director of the FDIC's San Francisco Regional Office ("FDIC Regional Director") and the Regional Director, West Region, of the CFPB ("CFPB Regional Director") as determined at subsequent examinations and/or visitations.
+1. The Bank shall correct all violations of law, as more fully set forth in the Supervisory Letter and as described below, and shall implement procedures to prevent their recurrence.
+The Bank's actions as required by this paragraph shall be satisfactory to the Regional Director, West Region, of the CFPB ("CFPB Regional Director") as determined at subsequent examinations and/or visitations.